creeksonJoseph/creeksonjoseph/README.md

 A  Software developer from Kenya 🇰🇪
 Learning and building  with code every  day
 JavaScript with React, Python with flask and Tailwind css.
-Solidity for web3, working with evm compatible blockchains.
 Currently learning cloud computing to architect scalable systems and deploy apps that actually hold up in the real world.